-Engagement with arts and culture strengthens social connectedness and wellbeing, helps to break down social stigmas, and offers a means of creative expression.
-This has been demonstrated through the growing diversity across Australia's media and art forms that benefits all Australians.
+Engagement with arts and culture strengthens social connections and wellbeing, and helps to break down social stigmas.
+It also gives people an opportunity to express themselves creatively.
+This benefits all Australians.
+For example, we all benefit from the growing diversity in our media and art forms.